lorenzo-rovigatti/comp_bio_notes/all_atom.md

 * Stochastic rotational dynamics to model hydrodynamic interaction.
 Examples are diluted solutions of colloids or bacteria where long-range hydrodynamic effects are important and of interest (*e.g.* sedimentation or flocking).

 :::{important}
-I reiterate that in equilibrium simulations the static properties of a system are independent on the thermostat used.
+I reiterate that in equilibrium simulations the static properties of a system are independent on the thermostat used (provided that the thermostat reproduces the correct temperature fluctuations).
 However, if the dynamics is of interest (which is always the case in out-of-equilibrium systems, but it is often the case also for equilibrium systems), then choosing the right thermostat is [very important](doi:10.1140/epje/i2018-11689-4).
 :::

 ## Barostats